seng438-master/seng438-a2/Assignment2.md

 The objectives for the demo are a) Preparing you for technical presentations, b) an early assessment of your work to give you a second chance to submit a high quality report, and c) making sure everybody in the team contributes evenly.

 It is mandatory for all team members to attend the demo session and explain the TAs in the lab what they have done for this assignment.
-For this particular assignment, Lab4 is the demo day.
-You are expected to almost finish the assignment by the lab hour.
-All the team members should attend the lab.
+All the team members should attend the demo.
 The TAs will go through the groups and each group member must demonstrate examples of developed tests for each method that they designed (and bugs they found) – at least two tests per student, which one uses mocking.
 They should also explain their strategy for designing the tests.

 **NOTE1: Student who miss the demo session or are unable to demo what is detailed above are considered as less- contributors and may lose up to the entire assignment 2’s mark.**